amidmajd/pic_proc_huffmanCompress/README.md

 # How it works :
 Image address as Input.
-if the image wasn't in gray-scale mode ,program would convert it to gray-scale and Compress it in huffman-Code.
+<br>if the image wasn't in gray-scale mode ,program would convert it to gray-scale and Compress it in huffman-Code.